 We drive an hour down the road.
 My little one vomits bile into a plastic bag and the smell mixes with dust and smoke.
 There is ash in our eyes and ears.
 I worry about how this will unfold from a hygiene standpoint.
-The Pacific Highway is still closed at Milton.
+The Princes Highway is still closed at Milton.

 “Suddenly, civilisation.
 I am so grateful for the abundant water resources, the shower and washing machine.
 The smell of smoke is everywhere.“